-And as new Mozo research* reveals, these extracurricular activities don’t come cheap, with the average household forking out $1,859 a year per activity for just one child - nationally, this adds up to a staggering $3.8 billion!
+And as new Mozo research* reveals, these extracurricular activities don’t come cheap, with the average household forking out $1,859 a year for just one activity per child in the household - nationally, this adds up to a staggering $3.8 billion!

 “After school activities are a great way to expand your child’s education and allow them to foster friendship with kids in the local neighbourhoods.
 However, the cost can quickly add up,” Mozo Director and Money Expert, Kirsty Lamont said.

 Mozo found non-sporting activities tended to have a higher price tag, with piano lessons costing $1,319 and language lessons costing $1,263 on average per year.
 That’s almost double the price of sports like swimming ($694 a year) and ballet ($663 a year).

 However, by far the most expensive extracurricular activity was equestrian, which hit Aussie parents with an eye-watering average of $3,280 per year.
 Meanwhile, scouts came out on top as the cheapest (and the kindest to your wallet), at $270 per year.

 Mozo also found that in some cases, activities grew more costly over time.
 For instance, the price of gymnastics soars as children pick up new skills, leaping from $206 to $800 a term once they start entering competitions and training multiple times a week.

 But according to Lamont, it’s certainly possible for parents to reduce the dent that after school activities leave on their bank account.